 Mae Wang National Park trekking area

-This national park is about 45 kms southwest of Chiang Mai.
+The Mae Wang national park is about 45 km southwest of Chiang Mai.
 It takes about one hour and 15 minutes drive.

 Mae Wang National Park consists of the mountainous Tanonthongchai hill range that that lies 400-1,909 metres above mean sea level.
-There are other mountains that are the main sources of three streamlines: Nam Maejam, Nam Maewang and Nam Maeteun tributaries of Mae Ping River.
+Other mountains are the main sources of three streamlines: Nam Maejam, Nam Maewang and Nam Maeteun tributaries of Mae Ping River.
 It borders Doi Inthanon National Park.

-There are a number of elephant camps in this area that offer elephant riding and mahout courses.
+There are several elephant camps in this area that offer elephant riding and mahout courses.

 Rubber boat (white water) and bamboo rafting are possible on the Wang River (Mae Wang)

 There are village of the Karen and Hmong tribes.
-A couple of villages are heavily visited and we avoid these.
+A couple of communities are heavily visited, and we avoid these.
 It is still possible to find quiet places.

 Doi Pha Tang is about 1,909 meters above sea level.
 Since it is the part of Doi Inthanon mountain range, the weather is cool throughout the year.